Christmas letter 2022

 On 8 September 2022, Buckingham Palace announced that HM QEII had died.

-On 10th September, it was lovely to see Jeremy, Marion and Veronica Woolf in Oxford for lunch.
+10 September Lovely to see Jeremy and Marion and Veronica Woolf in Oxford for lunch.

 Another wonderful Gresham’s concert at Holkham Hall – choir conducted by Mark!